tvinograd/push_swap/README.md

 ## Description

-`push_swap` takes a list of integers and outputs s sequence of operations to sort them in ascending order using only two stacks (A and B).
+`push_swap` takes a list of integers and outputs a sequence of operations to sort them in ascending order using only two stacks (A and B).

 ### Goal
 Sort efficiently within these benchmarks: